Professor-G/MicroLIA/docs/source/Examples.rst

       time = np.loadtxt(path+name)[:,0]
       timestamps.append(time)

-This time list will be used to simulate our training data, as each time an event is simulated a timestamp from the list which will be chosen at random.
-In this example we will set the min_mag of the survey to be 15, and the max_mag to be 20.
-We will also set n_class=500, this is the size of our training classes.
-The training_set module allows us to simulat our classes:
+This timestamps list will be used to simulate our training data, as each time an event is simulated a timestamp from the list which will be chosen at random.
+In this example we will set the ``min_mag`` of the survey to be 15, and the ``max_mag`` to be 20.
+We will also set ``n_class``=50, this is the size of our training classes.
+The ``training_set`` module allows us to simulate our classes:

 .. code-block:: python

    from MicroLIA import training_set

-   data_x, data_y = training_set.create(timestamps, min_mag=15, max_mag=20, n_class=500)
+   data_x, data_y = training_set.create(timestamps, min_mag=15, max_mag=20, n_class=50)

 There are a number of other parameters we can control when creating the training set, including exposure time and zeropoint of the survey telescope.
-Setting these parameters carefully will ensure that our training set matches what will be observed.

-To be more accurate we will set these optional parameters, and even include a noise model using the rms and median mag of our OGLE IV data.
+Setting these parameters carefully will ensure that our training set matches what will be observed. **To be more accurate we will set these optional parameters, and even include a noise model using the rms and median mag of our OGLE IV data.**

 .. code-block:: python

-   from MicroLIA import noise_models
+   from MicroLIA import training_set, noise_models

    rms_mag = []
    median_mag = []